Skip to content

 Descript’s killer move: open a recording, see the transcript, delete a word, the audio cuts at that word.
 Move a paragraph, the audio re-orders.
 It changes how you think about post-production.
 EasyCast doesn’t do this today.
 We let you edit the transcript text (it saves to the database; the displayed transcript reflects the edit) but the underlying audio is left as-recorded.
 Real audio splicing from transcript edits is on the roadmap; we explicitly return 501 for that endpoint rather than ship a half-built version.

-"Overdub" lets you fix a flubbed word by typing it — it generates a clone of your voice saying the new word and splices it in.
-It’s genuinely useful and Descript has the best implementation we’ve heard.
+Descript’s current plans include AI Speech with custom voice clones, which can save real re-take time when you need to repair narration.
 EasyCast has the ElevenLabs SDK wired but voice cloning is disabled in the UI until we have proper cost-tracking and quota enforcement built.
 If voice cloning is part of your weekly workflow, stay on Descript today.

 On hosting, Descript stops where EasyCast keeps going

-Descript records and edits.
-When you’re done, you export an MP3 and upload it to a podcast host (Buzzsprout, Transistor, Anchor, Megaphone) for the RSS feed.
-EasyCast generates the Podcast 2.0 RSS feed automatically from what you finish, so a single login covers recording, editing, and distribution.
+Descript records and edits, and its official help docs point to host-partner handoffs when a platform needs the Descript media and transcript files.
+EasyCast generates the Podcast 2.0 RSS feed automatically from what you finish, so a single login covers recording, AI post, and feed publishing.
 If you already have a host you love, that’s a reason to keep Descript and not switch.
-If you don’t, EasyCast collapses two services into one.
+If you don’t, EasyCast collapses the editor-to-host handoff.

 On the browser question, EasyCast is friendlier for guests